ikmb-denbi/genome-annotation/README.md

 2. Gene models are predicted using Augustus with the hints file as extrinsic evidence.

-3. Gene models are functionally annotated using Blast and InterProScan.
+3. Gene models are functionally annotated using Blast.

 The pipeline runs these three steps by default, but each step can also be skipped by command line parameters.
 The minimum requirements are a genome file and at least one type of evidence.